Here we are, over 2 years since the earth shook.

 Health, education, care and whanau support from different services - all within one modern building.

-Father of two and ECE Hub Chair, Phil Muir says “I am excited to see the fundraising start after two years of repair talks and extensive community consultation.
+Father of two and ECE Hub Trust Chair, Phil Muir says “I am excited to see the fundraising start after years of repair talks and extensive community consultation.
 A united Hub provides a greater facility for our community, now and in the future"

 So we are now asking for your help.
-Your small change will return the services we need to the South Marlborough region.